KevinGuoUSTC/KevinGuoUSTC.github.io/_pages/about.md

 - **[2024.10]** 🥳I am thrilled to announce that I have successfully completed my Ph.D. thesis defense!
 I am deeply grateful to my supervisor, Prof. Xiang-Yang Li, for his invaluable guidance and support throughout my doctoral journey.
 - **[2024.10]** 🎉Our two papers *"WowSense: A High-Accuracy Real-Time Grip-State Sensing on Commodity Smartphones."* and *"InOut: Lightweight Transferable Multimodal Indoor-Outdoor Detection System with Smartphones."* has been accepted by **IEEE MSN 2024 (CCF-C)**.
 Congratulations to Yichao and Yiyu!
 - **[2024.10]** 🎉Our paper *"SGSM: Semi-generalist Sensing Model Combining Handcrafted and Deep Learning Methods."* has been published in International Journal of Machine Learning and Cybernetics **(JCR-Q2)**.
 Congratulations to Tianjian!
+- **[2024.06]** 🥳I am truly honored to be recognized as an **Outstanding Graduate of Anhui Province（安徽省优秀毕业生）** and an **Outstanding Graduate of the University of Science and Technology of China（中国科大优秀毕业生）**.
+This honor is a significant affirmation of my work during my doctoral studies, and I am deeply grateful to all the teachers and classmates who have supported and helped me along the way.

 # 📚 Publications
 1. <span style="color: red; font-weight: bold;">[INFOCOM'22]</span> **Mudra: A Multi-Modal Smartwatch Interactive System with Hand Gesture Recognition and User Identification.**